 The @Boost annotation used in Section 4.2.1, "Static index time boosting" defines a static boost factor which is independent of the state of the indexed entity at runtime.
-However, there are usecases in which the boost factor may depends on the actual state of the entity.
+However, there are usecases in which the boost factor may depend on the actual state of the entity.
 In this case you can use the @DynamicBoost annotation together with an accompanying custom BoostStrategy.

-Example 4.9.
-Dynamic boost examle
+Example 4.11.
+Dynamic boost example

 '''

 public enum PersonType {

 NORMAL,

 VIP

+}

 @Entity

+@Indexed

 @DynamicBoost(impl = VIPBoostStrategy.class)

 public class Person {

 private PersonType type;

 }

 public class VIPBoostStrategy implements BoostStrategy {

 public float defineBoost(Object value) {

 Person person = ( Person ) value;

 if ( person.getType().equals( PersonType.VIP ) ) {

 return 2.0f;

 }

 else {

 return 1.0f;

 }

 }

+}

 '''

-In Example 4.9, "Dynamic boost examle" a dynamic boost is defined on class level specifying VIPBoostStrategy as implementation of the BoostStrategy interface to be used at indexing time.
+In Example 4.11, "Dynamic boost example" a dynamic boost is defined on class level specifying VIPBoostStrategy as implementation of the BoostStrategy interface to be used at indexing time.
 You can place the @DynamicBoost either at class or field level.
 Depending on the placement of the annotation either the whole entity is passed to the defineBoost method or just the annotated field/property value.
 It's up to you to cast the passed object to the correct type.
 In the example all indexed values of a VIP person would be double as important as the values of a normal person.